 I had a lot of time alone today.
 I spent a lot of time ahead of the pack.
 I kept yelling at myself, I'm sure if people saw me they would think I was insane.
 There are just some times when you have to psych yourself into pedaling harder, more, faster, whatever.
 Its totally a mental thing to a point, until you hit the wall.
 My wall today was Monticello.

 It just started to rain as soon as we got into Charlottesville today.
 Actually, it poured, but we missed most of it.
 When it stopped raining, we went down to UVA and looked at the campus, it was beautiful.
 Not as cool as Carolina, but really pretty.
 There's a crazy house that was built on a hill overlooking the college.
-Supposedly the builder of the house got rejected from UVA, and he built a house overlooking it so he could look down on the school (sorry to any Wahoos if I butchered the story).

 Tonight we're staying with Andy Massaro's brother and sister.
 They're incredibly nice to let us stay here.
 I can't even begin to explain how amazing a warm shower is after four days of cleaning myself from sinks and buckets.
 I've also been growing a pretty long beard.
 It's kind of sketchy, but whatever, I'll clean it up soon if I don't shave it off.